satismeter/satismeter-android/README.md

 ### Identify user

-In your activity inside `onCreate` method call next method:
+Add the following code to the `onCreate` method in your `activity`:

 ```Java
 public class MainActivity extends AppCompatActivity {